 We have all experienced technology outs, your Wi-Fi not connecting or your computer crashing, and this is usually a simple fix.
 However, if there is a technology outage with a card company or a connection issue with a stores payment system and cash is no longer accepted, your customers would have no means of paying for their goods and in turn, you would lose out on those purchases and perhaps even the customers future business.

-Payment card fraud has been growing steadily, peaking during recent lockdown periods, with losses on UK-issued cards reaching over £600 million in 2019.
-Credit Card fraud not only impacts your customers but also merchants and issuers alike with the financial damage superseding the cost of the fraudulently purchased goods.
+Payment card fraud has been growing steadily, peaking during recent lockdown periods, with losses reaching over $30 billion worldwide in 2020, and no signs of slowing.
+Credit fraud not only impacts your customers but also merchants and issuers alike with the financial damage superseding the cost of the fraudulently purchased goods.

 With an ever-increasingly 'Big Brother’ style world, privacy has become a key concern for consumers across the world.
 With their every move, purchase and interest being tracked, cash offers rare anonymity that isn’t offered with any other payment type, such as digital and card payments.

 For many, cash is a key part of their daily lives and a simple way to maintain budgets and keep track of their spending.
-There are also around 2 million people in the UK, are still relying on cash to use in their everyday lives.
+There are also around 63 million people across the USA who don’t have bank accounts or are underbanked.

 So, what does a successful cash management process look like?

 A successful and consistent cash management process not only benefits instore employees but also senior management.

 For employees, streamlining your cash management can turn an often laborious and inefficient task into a simple, quick, and accurate task.
 By creating a consistent process for your staff to follow, reduces the opportunity for error and reduces time spent on the task.
 In turn, increasing employee productivity and freeing up their time for more customer-focused tasks such as improving customer service speed and quality.